HOI AN MARKETS

 At the heart of many a town’s culture is its central market, and Hoi An is no exception.
 To some, a morning spent traipsing around stacks of material and pungent foodstuffs is an ideal excursion; to others, markets are their idea of hell.
-But if you’re interested in a slice of real ‘Hoi An’ life, and of joining the locals in their search for the freshest produce, you’ve got to play the market game.
+But if you’re interested in a slice of real ‘Hoi An’ life, and in joining the locals in their search for the freshest produce, you’ve got to play the market game.
+Scroll to see a list of the famous Hoi An markets.

 Although a market visit isn’t exactly a relaxing experience, it can certainly be a thrilling and engaging one.
 And with our guide to talking the talk, making the right connections and snapping up bargains (or at least avoiding getting ripped off), you’re guaranteed a better hand.